 Think of Meals Before You Shop

-This rule is completely against what I usually do when it comes to grocery shopping and meal planning.
 I never think about meals before I shop.
 I check what’s in the pantry and fridge, shop, then plan from what is in the house.

-Why did I change my mind for once a month shopping?
-There wasn’t much in the house, to begin with!
 Since I planned to try once a month shopping, I made sure we used up as much as we could to make space for the items we bought at ALDI.

-Instead of waiting until I got home to meal plan, I wrote a list of a few simple meals to make for the month.
 I bought the ingredients for those items while at the store.
 I purchased items that could be used for many different meals, instead of buying items I wasn’t sure I would use.

 Add An Extra Week of Groceries

-Adding an extra week of groceries will give you a cushion of having more food rather than less.
 You are allowing yourself more items to plan your meals around, which will make planning breakfasts and lunches so much easier.

 Yes, you do have to add on the extra week without adding more in your budget.
 But, guess what?
 You’ll make it happen.
-The best part about ALDI is staple items are affordable.
-As long as you stock up on your staples, you’ll be golden.

-Shop Alone
+Always Grocery Shop Alone

 Moms of little ones, this tip is for you.
-If you can, shop alone and get your mission done.
+If you can, shop alone to get your mission done.
 These once a month grocery shopping trips may take you a few hours, even at ALDI, so make sure you have peace of mind.

 Bonus tip: you can schedule a babysitter for 2 hours, once a month, because you will know when you’ll need the help.
 Another fun tip?
 Go once the kids are in bed.

-Plan Your Prep Work
+Plan Your Grocery Prep Work

 You will have to prep your groceries.
 This isn’t something you can get around when shopping for the month.
-You’ll have to chop, re-package, pre-cook, or organize a bunch of food all at one time.

 Bonus tip: think about what you will have to prep while packing up your groceries at ALDI.
 Is there something that you’ll have to chop that evening?
 Put it in a special bag.